 It has been found from the study that there are approximately 28 tree species, 12 shrubs, 21 herbs and aquatic 6 species (Table-1 and Fig.-a).
 Beside this there are also 20 medicinal plants, 5 fruits bearing and 7 kitchen garden plants.
 Medicinal plants are very important such as Cymbopogon citrates, Hemidesmus indicus, Cissus quadrangularis etc. (Fig,-b).
-From quadrat analysis three girth class of trees are calculated (Table-5).
-From this data Carbon sequestration potential of trees have been calculated.
-It is found that from above ground biomass of trees, 9023.5 kg. of carbon has been stocked under quadrats.
+From quadrat analysis three lass of trees are calculated (Table-5).
+From this data Carbon sequestration potential contains a last of trees, 9023.5 kg. of calculated.
+It is found that from above ground biomass as been stocked under quadrats.